 Acidity (Based on PRAL) ⓘ

-Explanation: This food contains more Alcohol than 63% of foods.
-More importantly, although there are several foods (37%) which contain more Alcohol, this food itself is rich in Alcohol more than it is in any other nutrient.
-Similarly it is relatively rich in Carbs, Calories, Protein and Fats
+Explanation: The given food contains more Net carbs than 25% of foods.
+Note that this food itself is richer in Net carbs than it is in any other nutrient.
+Similarly, it is relatively rich in Sodium, Copper, Calcium, and Fluoride.

 No Trans Fats